Twilight Sedation Guide

 The vast majority of procedures under both local and general anaesthetics are carried out without any trouble.
 Improvements in both medical understanding and the drugs and equipment used mean anaesthesia are safer for patients today than ever before.

-Nevertheless, there is a very small risk of more serious complications that every patient should understand before deciding to have a cosmetic procedure.
+Nevertheless, there is a very small risk of more serious complications that every patient should understand before deciding to have a procedure.

 Rare complications of general anaesthetic include nerve damage that can lead to paralysis in approximately 1 in 1000 people.
 Allergic reactions to the medication can occur in around 1 in 10,000 or 20,000 people, and there is a 1 in 100,000 chance of death.

 However, these risks can vary depending on the presence of specific pre-existing medical conditions, whether you smoke or are overweight, what type of procedure you opt for and the kind of anaesthetic used.
-More minor cosmetic procedures carried out under local anaesthetics with sedation are generally safer, and a skilled anaesthetist will take measures to reduce potential risks wherever possible.
+More minor procedures carried out under local anaesthetics with sedation are generally safer, and a skilled anaesthetist will take measures to reduce potential risks wherever possible.

 How do I know if twilight sedation is right for me?

 An anaesthetist will take the time to consider which type of anaesthetic is best suited for you and your procedure.
 This is especially important given that even the safest techniques still carry some risk of complication.
-Medbelle surgeons have found that twilight sedation can work especially well for less invasive procedures.
+Surgeons have found that twilight sedation can work especially well for less invasive procedures.